Hangarsj/SOC-Home-lab/README.md

 - Linux logs and metrics
 - Nginx logs and metrics
 - Auditd telemetry
-- Custom SSH detection rules
+- Detection rules, ssh and privilege changes

 ## Why These Choices Were Made